malasiaa/arduino_temp-moist_sensing/README.md

 - Open the Arduino IDE, or PlatformIO.
 - Select the main.cpp file from the cloned repository.
-- Connect your Arduino Uno board to your computer.
+- Connect the Arduino Uno board to your computer.
 - Select the appropriate board and port under Tools > Board and Tools > Port, or if using PlatformIO, upload the config.ini file.
 - Upload the code to the board.